hathitrust/push_metrics/README.md

 By default, PushMetrics uses the default `Prometheus::Client.registry`.
-If you are using Prometheus for other purposes or wish to set other metrics, you can pass in your own registry, or add your metrics to the default `Promtheus::Client.registry`.
+If you are using Prometheus for other purposes or wish to set other metrics, you can pass in your own registry, or add your metrics to the default `Prometheus::Client.registry`.
 PushMetrics will push those additional metrics along with its defaults.

 ### Configuring `milemarker`